 results for location analysis.
 In particular, the principle of

-care and payment
+Preventive health care and payment

 systems to providers.

 been a main issue of recent policy orientations in health care.

 incentives to provide preventive health care.

 We focus on the

 externality resulting from referral decisions from primary to

 way the issue of preventive health care.
 The analysis is performed